 - Highly recommended: All PSU students (including World Campus) do have access to the digital version of the NY Times.

-- Highly recommended: To choose an English language news source based in your research project country/region, go to PSU’s International News Databases
+- Highly recommended: To choose an English language news source based on your research project country/region, go to PSU’s International News Databases

 This assignment is facilitated through group interaction and engagement.
-The activities at the end of each lesson will provide you with instructions for what to focus on in your discussion post.
+The activities at the end of each lesson will provide you with instructions for what to focus on in your blog post.

 A brief note on this assignment: The intention of this assignment is not only to encourage us to get to know the international current event of our assigned country/region but also to better understand how these current events are represented in the media.
 How are the current events and issues discursively constructed (Flint, Prologue, Pg.
 4) to project the geopolitical interest of that particular state/region?
 Through gaining familiarity with the news sources based in your country you will come to better understand the topics of primary concern to that country.
 You will also start to be able to understand the geopolitical code of that country.
 That is, this assignment should help you be able to discern who are the country’s (current or future) geopolitical friends and allies and who might be their (current or future) enemies or challengers.